acturtle/cashflower/docs/settings.rst

      - :code:`True` / :code:`False`
      - :code:`True`
      - Flag indicating whether results should be aggregated.
+   * - GROUP_BY_COLUMN
+     - a string
+     - :code:`None`
+     - The column in the 'main' model point set to group aggregated results.
    * - ID_COLUMN
      - a string
      - :code:`id`
-     - The name of the column containing identifiers of the model points.
+     - The column in the 'main' model point set containing identifiers of the model points.
    * - MULTIPROCESSING
      - :code:`True` / :code:`False`
      - :code:`False`